FAQ

 We recommend that you wash your lingerie in order to develop itsabsorption capacity and of course for hygienic reasons.

-How do I wash my panties?
+How do I wash my panty ?

 After use, simply rinse your lingerie in cold water and then put it in the machine at 30°C. The materials used in the absorbent core are delicate and cannot be washed at over 40°C, as this would risk coagulating the blood and fixing it to the fabric, which would leave marks.
 Then let it dry in the open air.
 Do not use strong heat, as this may damage waterproof fabrics.